Thandai Syrup Recipe

 Skip an ingredient or two if it’s not readily available.

-Use a clean and dry spoon whenever you remove the syrup from the bottle.
+Use a clean and dry spoon when removing the syrup from the bottle.
 Also, close the lid tightly after every use.

 This recipe will give you approximately 1 cup of syrup, which is good to make 12-15 glasses of Thandai.
-You can scale the recipe up or down as per your requirement.
+You can scale the recipe up or down as per your requirements.

 Nutrition